Engine structure (actions). Propulsion composition Propulsion composition action

 E. A. Chigoryaev, A. V. Bakin

-The interaction of physical and need-motivational components in students' motor activity
+The interaction of physical and need-motivational components in the physical activity of students

 Uvarov Evgeny Alekseevich, Alavi Haydar M. Alavi

-It is shown that the motivational component is the basis of physical culture activity.
-The need for movement is the psychological basis for the motivation of physical culture and sports.
+It is shown that the basis of physical education activity is the motivational component.
+The need for movement constitutes the psychological basis of motivation for physical education and sports.

 Gimazov Rinat Maratovich

-The article provides an analysis of the human motor abilities in terms of its composition and structure.
-Abilities are considered as inclinations, as skills, as special properties of the executive apparatus of a person.
+The article provides an analysis of human motor abilities based on their composition and structure.
+Abilities are considered as inclinations, as skills, as special properties of the human executive apparatus.

-Combining the motor skills of military personnel during operations in the aquatic environment
+Combining the motor skills of military personnel when operating in the aquatic environment

 The article explores the possibilities of teaching applied swimming based on the coordination of technical elements.
 The concept of motor associations is formulated.